Mate Sound the Pump...

 For an overview of maritime plaques, click on the Maritime heading above.
 Click on images to enlarge.

-The Agamemnon in a Storm (Garrison)
+The Agamemnon in a Storm (Garrison, Moore)

 Caroline (Garrison)